dayanacavalcante/Obesity-Estimate/README.md

 ### _Scaling of Data_

 To enter the Machine Learning, data needs to be prepared.
 And what remains to start modeling the data is to do is to place the data in the same order of magnitude.
-For that, I use the _QuantileTransformer()_ method because it also deals with outliers.
+For that, I used the _QuantileTransformer()_ method because it also deals with outliers.
 This method transforms the values in such a way that the distribution tends to approximate a normal distribution.

 ```
  0            1            2            3            4            5            6   ...
 10           11           12           13           14           15           16